Book Review: Wild Women and The Blues by Denny S. Bryce

 As a chorus girl and a film student grapple with grief, tolerance, and affection in all its pleasure, anguish, and faults, two stories that are nearly a century apart converge in a moving and meticulously documented story of Jazz-age Chicago.

-The story does a masterful job of fusing essential issues, such as prejudice, unemployment, and lawlessness.
-It also discusses the limitations of depression and the situation of Black people throughout the Roaring Twenties and Sawyer’s era.
+This story does a masterful job of fusing essential issues, such as prejudice, unemployment, and lawlessness.
+It also discusses the limitations of depression and situation of Black people throughout the Roaring Twenties and Sawyer’s era.

-However, it is also a fun tale.
-It features a crime story following the horrible murder of a Black man and a shady affair between Honoree and a close friend.
+However, it is also a fun tale and features a crime story following the horrible murder of a Black man along with a shady affair between Honoree and a close friend.

 Book Summary | Wild Women and The Blues by Denny S. Bryce